1. Introduction to

 To

-verify a specific package command is
+verify a specific package same command is used but following the package name as shown in the screenshot.

 #sudo